What is nuclear fusion?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-Nuclear fusion is the process where two lighter atomic nuclei combine to form a heavier nucleus, releasing a significant amount of energy in the process.
-This phenomenon is responsible for the energy produced by stars, including our sun, where hydrogen nuclei fuse to create helium, releasing energy that powers the star and emits light and heat.
+Nuclear fusion refers to the process in which two lighter atomic nuclei combine to form a heavier nucleus, releasing a significant amount of energy in the process.
+This reaction occurs naturally in stars, including our sun, where hydrogen nuclei fuse to create helium and energy.
+The energy produced in fusion is vastly greater than that produced by nuclear fission, which involves splitting heavier nuclei.

 Subscribe